junniior/notifier/README.md

-notifier
+Notifier
 ========

-Create a visual notification to your WordPress Users
+Create a visual notification to your WordPress Users.